 (F) No person shall serve as an observer at any precinct 151 or at the board of elections unless the board of elections of 152 the county in which such observer is to serve has first been 153 notified of the name, address, and location at which such 154 observer is to serve.
 Notification to the board of elections 155 shall be given by the political party, group of candidates, or 156 committee appointing such observer as prescribed in this 157 section.
-No such observers shall receive any compensation from 158 the county, municipal corporation, or township, and they shall 159 take the following oath, to be administered by one of the 160 precinct election officials: 161 a general election or of a primary election held in an even numbered year, as described in section 3505.33 of the Revised
+No such observers shall receive any compensation from 158 the county, municipal corporation, or township, and they shall 159 take the following oath, to be administered by one of the 160 precinct election officials: 161 equal to a given percentage of the total number of ballots cast in the county at that election, as prescribed by the secretary 220 of state.
+After the election officials complete the initial 221 audit, the board shall calculate, as a percentage, the accuracy 222 rate of each audited race, question, or issue by dividing the 223 sum of any discrepancies for the race, question, or issue 224 discovered during the audit by the total number of ballots 225 audited for the race, question, or issue and subtracting the 226 resulting number from one.
+227

 "You do solemnly swear that you will faithfully and 162 impartially discharge the duties as an official observer, 163 assigned by law; that you will not cause any delay to persons 164 offering to vote; and that you will not disclose or communicate 165 to any person how any elector has voted at such election."
+166 or issue is less than the acceptable accuracy rate prescribed by

 Sec.
 3505.331.
-(A) After declaring the official results of
+(A) After declaring the official results of 167 a general election or of a primary election held in an even-168 numbered year, as described in section 3505.33 of the Revised 169